alibaba/graph-learn/docs/data_loader_en.md

 <br />

 ## 1.3 Weight format（WEIGHTED）
-The weight format is used to express a vertex or an edge with weight.
-Similar to attributes, the weight has only one column, which is of type **float**.
-When the data format has weights, it is necessary to display the specified **WEIGHTED** to inform the system, in the API description.
+The `weight` format indicates that the vertex or edge is weighted.
+Similar to attributes, the weight information is stored in a standalone column, the type of is **float**.
+No matter the vertices or edges have weights, please call the corresponding API and mark the parameters with **WEIGHTED**.

-The schema of the vertex data weight format:
+The schema of weighted vertex data format:

 | source | data type | comments |
 | --- | --- | --- |